 Now that your business is registered in the state of New Mexico, when can you begin operations?
-A business ideally can begin operation only after they have acquired a business license or a permit to operate or transact in the said state.
-At the same time, it is important to remember that all types of businesses don’t require a license.
+A business ideally can begin operating only after they have acquired a business license or a permit to operate or transact in the said state.
+At the same time, it is important to remember that not all types of businesses require a license.

 New Mexico Business License Requirements

-You are probably thinking how do you find out whether your business needs a license or a permit or both?
-Who is responsible for issuing business license in New Mexico?
-These are important questions and hence, we have created a guide that will help answer some of these questions.
+You are probably thinking how you would find out if your business requires a license or a permit or both?
+Who is responsible for issuing business licenses in New Mexico?
+These are important questions and hence, we have created a guide that will help you answer some of these questions.

 Here is a step-by-step approach towards acquiring New Mexico company license:

 The state of New Mexico provides business licenses and permits to different types of businesses.
 The type of industry or the activities of a business helps in identifying the type of business license required.
 Different licenses are issued by different state departments.
 Let’s look at an example to understand this well.